tofu-tf/tofu/docs/logging.md

 ## Installation

-Logging are available as a separate project `"ru.tinkoff" %% "tofu-logging" % tofu-version`
+Logging are available as a separate project
+`"tf.tofu" %% "tofu-logging" % tofu-version`

 ## Motivation